-Sheridan School District No. 48J's response to the deficiency identified in our audit is described in the accompanying schedule of findings and questioned costs.
-Sheridan School District No. 48's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.
+Government Auditing Standards requires the auditor to perform limited procedures on Sheridan School District No. 48J's response to the noncompliance or other matters findings identified in our compliance audit described above.
+Sheridan School District No. 48J's response was not subjected to the other auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.